ihatemyisp/klipper/docs/G-Codes.md

 `[display_template my_led_template]` config section then one could assign `TEMPLATE=my_led_template` here.
 The display_template should
-produce a comma separated string containing four floating point numbers corresponding to red, green, blue, and white color settings.
+produce a comma separated string containing four floating point numbers corresponding to red, green, blue, and white (and blink for the Replicator 2/2X) color settings.
 The template will be continuously evaluated and the LED will be automatically set to the resulting colors.
 One may set display_template parameters to use during template evaluation